-Having healthy blood sugar levels is so much more than avoiding Type 2 Diabetes.
-Having chronically elevated blood sugar levels can impact various areas of your health such as:
+Healthy blood sugar levels are much more than avoiding Type 2 Diabetes.
+Having chronically elevated blood sugar levels can impact various areas of your health, such as:

 - Hormonal imbalances: chronically elevated insulin levels can cause your ovaries to produce higher testosterone levels (1).
 This is commonly seen in women with polycystic ovarian syndrome.